Emailing Receipts, Letters and Statements

 10. Computer software is available for registered charities to protect their receipts from hackers during the transmission.
 Charities can use a secure electronic signature, which means that the document is encrypted and signed with an electronic signature such as entrust technology.
 The receipt would then be generally safe from outside hackers or the recipient would know if someone had altered the contents of the receipt that was sent.
 The use of the secure electronic signature should be kept under the control of a responsible individual authorized by the registered charity.

-PDF files are generally considered to be read-only, and DONATION does encrypt the PDF receipts and reports it creates, which means that although they can be read by the recipients without knowing any password, they cannot be modified in any way unless you know the password, which I do not give out!
+PDF files are generally considered to be read-only, and DONATION does encrypt the PDF receipts and reports it creates, which means that although they can be read by the recipients without knowing any password, they cannot be modified in any way unless you know the password, which we do not give out!

-However, I do not currently protect PDF receipts with a secure electronic signature, which would verify that they had not been tampered with in any way.
+However, we do not currently protect PDF receipts with a secure electronic signature, which would verify that they had not been tampered with in any way.
 (This is a different issue from the bitmap signature that you add to the receipts, which is also required.)
 Fortunately, the CRA's point (10) above only says that charities "can" do this, it does not make it mandatory.